-Are you searching for certified financial planner near me in Google?
+Are you searching for a certified financial planner near me in Google?
 Then, we recommend going through our guide on how to find a financial advisor for ultra-high net worth families with $10 million and more in investable assets.

 The pandemic has caused havoc in the financial markets.
 Certain existing frameworks and theories about asset allocations have been turned upside down.
 The daily news about stock market volatility has made a lot of people anxious about their portfolios.
 After all, bear markets tend to destroy retirement savings and inheritance money.

 Investors are asking their financial advisors questions about risk management strategies and steps taken to protect assets.
 The pandemic has led, according to a survey conducted by the CFP Board, to an increase in queries and interactions between investors and their CFPs.
 But, before we think about financial planning and asset allocation, ask yourself one thing, what is CFP?
 The following content will explain more about CFP and other insights about it.

-What is CFP?
+What is CFP Professional?

 CFP stands for a Certified Financial Planner.
 It is a designation awarded by the Certified Financial Planner Board of Standards, Inc. (CFP Board) to those individuals who successfully pass the CFP Exam, have formal educational qualifications, have relevant work experience, and demonstrate professional ethics.

 In that sense, a CFP has more training and experience than a financial planner.
 Simply passing the 170-question CFP exam is not the only pre-requisite to earn a CFP designation.
 A CFP has to continue his/her education in order to sustain the designation and the skills needed to succeed as a financial planner.